 All 28 of North Dakota's delegates will go to the national convention free to support the candidate of their choice.
 But in interviews, 10 said they are committed to vote for Cruz at the convention.
 A few others said they are leaning toward Cruz, though they weren't ready to commit.

-None have endorsed Trump so far.
+None has endorsed Trump so far.

 In Colorado, Cruz is taking advantage of an unusual change to the state's nominating process.
 Rather than selecting delegates according to a statewide vote, as it has in the past, Colorado is holding a series of rolling caucuses this week in each of its seven congressional districts, then culminating with a statewide convention on Saturday where Trump and Cruz are expected to speak.